avstudiojw/avstudio/features-zoom.md

 You also can filter Participants in the search bar.

 ### Waiting Room
 If someone enters the waiting room, a toast notification will appear.
-You are now are able to use a quick action to admit the participant to the meeting.
+You are now be able to use a quick action to admit the participant to the meeting.

-You also will see a category apear in the participants pane, and will also be able to admit the participant or admit all waiting in the room to the meeting.
+You also will see a category apear in the participants pane, and will also be able to admit the participant or admit all waiting in the waiting room to the meeting.

 ![image](https://github.com/avstudiojw/avstudio/assets/166111109/2915e8c4-1ff1-4df8-853f-aebcd7c33a9a)